deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_8_0.png)

-> 🔼 Figure 6 shows example unconditional generation results from DynamicCity on Occ3D-Waymo and CarlaSC datasets, showcasing the model's ability to generate realistic dynamic scenes across different time steps.
+> 🔼 Figure 6 shows sample unconditional scene generation results from the DynamicCity model at frames 1, 8, and 16, demonstrating the model's ability to generate large-scale dynamic LiDAR scenes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Dynamic Scene Generation Results.
 We provide unconditional generation scenes from the 1st, 8th, and 16th frames on Occ3D-Waymo (Left) and CarlaSC (Right), respectively.
 Kindly refer to the Appendix for complete sequential scenes and longer temporal modeling examples.